usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _JS_, by Bochum Welt
+- _Sortilège_, by Preservation, Gabe 'Nandez
 - _An Unfinished Rose_, by Troth
 - _Travelling At The Speed Of Time_, by Museum Of No Art
 - _Did You Enjoy Your Time Here...?_, by PremRock
 - _Crack the Skye_, by Mastodon
-- _Sortilège_, by Preservation, Gabe 'Nandez
 - _Forty_, by Blu, August Fanon
 - _Sunshine and Balance Beams_, by Pile
 - _God Does Like Ugly_, by JID